-In our article about moving your app from Objective-C to Swift, we already mentioned some of the features that make Swift so popular among developers: it’s faster than its predecessor, it’s more compact (less code for the same result) and it’s easier to work with because it’s a higher-level language that more closely resembles English.
+Why is Swift so popular among developers?
+It’s faster than its predecessor, it’s more compact (less code for the same result), and it’s easier to work with because it’s a higher-level language that more closely resembles English.

 There are two factors that usually dictate the speed at which a programming language develops: the presence of an active community of developers working in the language, and commercial support for the language, including regular updates from a well-established company.
 Swift gained a lot of momentum because it has both: Apple is very interested in updating and improving Swift as their primary programming language; and Swift as an open source language has a strong developer community that also provides a lot of valuable input.

 We wanted to get a sense of how industry leaders feel about Swift’s future development and prospects, so we talked to Nick Lockwood, who is a leading iOS developer and author of many popular open source projects including iCarousel, iRate, and FXBlurView.